FWU-DE/fwu-kc-extensions/hmac-mapper/README.md

+# HMAC pairwise mappers with static sectorIdentifier

+There are two mappers available for pseudonymizing OIDC token claims with HMAC.

 # HMAC Pairwise subject with static sectorIdentifier

+This mapper sets the claim value `sub`.

 ## Configuration

 Create a mapper for the desired client and enter your desired values.